 Students are encouraged to bring an edited sequence, a film, a professional reel, or a rough cut of a current project.
 Everyone participates in the critiques of peer work.
+Depending on the schedule, participants will also likely be afforded the opportunity to collaborate with students in other filmmaking workshops happening on campus the same week (i.e. in Cinematography and Directing).
 Experience with a non-linear editing software (Final Cut Pro, Adobe Premiere Pro, Avid) is required.

 Students will have the opportunity to discuss editing and post-production job opportunities in today’s industry, and get insight from the instructor on their experiences and professional career path.

-In addition to being offered on an individual basis, this workshop is also the Final week of the 4 Week Editing and Post Production Intensive.
+In addition to being offered on an individual basis, this workshop is also part of the 8 Week Editing and Post Production Intensive.